ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- Is rebate u/s 87A available on agricultural income?

-Yes, income tax rebate u/s 87A is available on taxable income which includes agricultural incomes as well.
+Yes, income tax rebate u/s 87A is available on taxable income, which includes agricultural income as well.

 CA Abhishek Soni